moq-wg/wg-materials/interim-25-05-hybrid/arrangements.md

 Kungsbron 2, 111 22,  Stockholm, Sweden

+To be guided to the meeting room talk to the Google Reception that is located one half-stair up from entrence.

 If you wish to attend in person, please add yourself to the list below.

 # In-person Attendees